West Campus aerial view

 701 E. Foothill Blvd Azusa, CA 91702

-Azusa Pacific University’s School of Nursing and the Iota Sigma Chapter of Sigma Theta Tau International invite nursing and public health professionals, as well as faculty and students, to the 19th Annual Aja Tulleners-Lesh Research Symposium to present research and dialogue regarding spirituality and health.
+Azusa Pacific University’s School of Nursing and the Iota Sigma Chapter of Sigma Theta Tau International invite nursing and health sciences professionals, as well as faculty and students, to the 21st Annual Aja Tulleners-Lesh Research Symposium.

 About the Research Symposium